nikkitran78/odoo/SECURITY.md

 the versions that are affected, the expected results and actual results, and any other information that might help us react faster and more efficiently.

-We tend to prefer _text-based descriptions_ accompanied with a proof-of-concept script/exploit, rather than screenshots and videos.
+We tend to prefer _text-based descriptions_ accompanied by a proof-of-concept script/exploit, rather than screenshots and videos.

 Our [Responsible Disclosure](https://www.odoo.com/security-report) page gives an overview of the